We’re looking for stories that explore the threads connecting ecology, culture, and spirituality.

 ---------------------------------------------------------------

-Led by Emergence executive editor and Sufi teacher Emmanuel Vaughan-Lee, this retreat will encourage participants to turn their attention to the deeper patterns around and within through spaces of requiem, invitation, and celebration—each offering a way to remember and realign with the Earth’s many rhythms.
-Through talks, nature connection practices, meditation, discussion and writing workshops, we will look toward an ancient understanding of seasonality, place, and cycle amid the discord of our time.
+In June 2025, join us along the ancient River Dart in Devon, England, for a four-day retreat that will bring us into remembrance of the continual cycle of creation, renewal, growth, and decay that remains as the seasons shift and transform.
+Led by Emergence executive editor and Sufi teacher Emmanuel Vaughan-Lee, this retreat will encourage participants to turn their attention to inner and outer rhythms through spaces of requiem, invitation, and celebration—each offering a framework to mourn, honor, and renew our connection with the seasons.
+Through talks, nature connection practices, meditation, discussion, writing workshops, and time spent in conscious relationship with the land, we will look towards both ancient and emerging understandings of seasonality, place, and cycle amid the uncertainty of our time.

-We are also holding a similar retreat on Whidbey Island, Washington, USA from May 23 – 26, 2025.
-You can learn more and apply for that retreat here
+We are also holding a similar retreat on Whidbey Island, Washington, US, May 23–26, 2025.
+You can learn more and apply for that retreat here.

 We’re looking for stories that explore the threads connecting ecology, culture, and spirituality.
 We’re interested in both local and global stories that are in-depth and narrative-focused.
 We consider long-form content as well as shorter, time-sensitive pieces that offer a more immediate response to current events.
 This includes: essays, op-eds, poetry, films, photography, multimedia, and audio stories.
 We only consider unpublished works or online premieres for film, photography, and multimedia.
 Being familiar with the work we publish can help you see if your story will align with our editorial impulse.
 In addition to general pitches and submissions, we are interested in new work that explores the following two themes: Seasons and Ecology of Intelligence.